 Procedure 5.
-Installing CLE on the second SMW
+Install CLE on the second SMW

-- 1. Prepare the second SMW (smw2) for installing the CLE software, as described in section 5.1, Procedure 2, of Installing and Configuring Cray Linux Environment (CLE) Software. - 2.
-To install the Cray CLE software on the SMW, use the following steps instead of the full installation procedure.
+- 1. Prepare the second SMW (smw2) for installing the CLE software, as described in Chapter 5 of Installing and Configuring Cray Linux Environment (CLE) Software. - 2.
+Use the following steps to install the Cray CLE software on the SMW, instead of using the full installation procedure in Chapter 5 of Installing and Configuring Cray Linux Environment (CLE) Software.

-Important: Use the following steps rather than Procedure 3 in Installing and Configuring Cray Linux Environment (CLE) Software.
-Installing CLE on the second SMW requires the -X Aries option to the CRAYCLEinstall.sh command.
+Important: Installing CLE on the second SMW requires the -X Aries option to the CRAYCLEinstall.sh command.